jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Jcs-For-Zookeeper-Terms-Of-Service.md

-**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud & AI website (referred to as "JD Cloud & AI" in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com)) and you on the matters related to the Zookeeper service.
-You accept these Service Terms by sealing, clicking the web page to confirm on the web page or other means, including but not limited to actually using the JD Cloud & AI Zookeeper ** **service without clicking to confirm, indicating that you have reached an agreement with JD Cloud & AI and agreed to accept all agreed contents of these Service Terms.
+**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud & AI website (referred to as "JD Cloud & AI" in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com)) and you on the matters related to the Distributed Coordination Service Zookeeper Version service.
+You accept these Service Terms by sealing, clicking the web page to confirm on the web page or other means, including but not limited to actually using the JD Cloud & AI’s Distributed Coordination Service Zookeeper Version service without clicking to confirm, indicating that you have reached an agreement with JD Cloud & AI and agreed to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.**

 **With regards to these Service Terms, you are notified to pay extra attention on the terms of restriction and exemption, terms of JD Cloud & AI judging and handling your violation and breach of Terms, and the optional terms of the competent court.
 Restriction and exemption terms may be bold or underlined to raise your attention.
 Please read through these Service Terms carefully before accepting these Service Terms.
 If you have any questions about these Service Terms, please contact the related business department of JD Cloud & AI to state the inquiry, and JD Cloud & AI will interpret the terms to you.
 If you do not agree with any of these Service Terms, or cannot accurately understand JD Cloud & AI's interpretation of the Terms, please do not conduct follow-up operations.**

 #### 1. **Service Content**

 1.1.
-For the purpose of these terms, the "service" means: JD Cloud & AI provides you with the Zookeeper service as well as related technologies and network support services displayed on the website [www.jdcloud.com](https://www.jdcloud.com/).
+For the purpose of these terms, the "service" means: JD Cloud & AI provides you with the Distributed Coordination Service Zookeeper Version service as well as related technologies and network support service displayed on the website [www.jdcloud.com](https://www.jdcloud.com/).

 1.2.
 The service provided by JD Cloud & AI must comply with the agreement in these Service Terms.